 A Talavai’i katsina carved by Nate Jacobs of the Tobacco Clan from Second Mesa. $875 (SANTA FE)

-The two photos at left are of a Patzro or Waterbird by Lauren Honyouti.
-This one measures just under 10 inches high and $1,875.
 The Tsili or Chile katsina in the two photos at right was made by Lester Quanimptewa.
 7 inches high and $500.
+The Koyemsi (Mudhead) katsina carving a Mudhead katsina doll is a recent work by Andrew Sahmie Sr. 5 inches tall. $725.
 (Both in SANTA FE)

 The Haniya above was carved by Andrew Sahmie Sr. In his hands are gifts that will be given out during the ceremony.
 It is approximately 11.25 inches high and $1,275.
 (Santa Fe)